Date of Degree

 Copyright 2012 Douglas Michael Schules

 Schules, Douglas Michael.
-"Anime fansubs: translation and media engagement as ludic practice." dissertation, University of Iowa, 2012.
+"Anime fansubs: translation and media engagement as ludic practice."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.